Blackburn Rovers to miss out on new goalkeeper, Ligue 1 giants swoop in

 Now though, it seems de Lange is heading elsewhere.

 Writing on X, Mathieu Gregoire, a reporter for reputable French outlet L’Equipe, states the 26-year-old is set to join Ligue 1 giants Marseille.
-There, he will act as backup for Geronimo Rulli under the management of former Brighton boss Roberto de Zerbi.
+There, he will act as backup for Geronimo Rulli under the management of former Brighton boss Roberto De Zerbi.

 It means that Rovers, once again, must change the direction of their goalkeeper hunt.